-Someone asked me recently to sum up DEI in one sentence, and I immediately knew my answer: "It's what we experience while we are here."
+Someone asked me recently to sum up DEI in one sentence and I immediately knew what my answer would be: "It's what we experience while we are here."

-In any organization, recruitment, retention, and the quality of work are all impacted by what people experience as a part of the workplace culture.
-If they feel valued,
+In any given organization, recruitment, retention, and the quality of work are all impacted by what people experience as a part of the workplace culture.
+If they feel valued, included, and treated fairly, people tend to stay longer, engage deeper in the work, and be comfortable sharing quality referrals for the organization to recruit.

 If they experience the opposite?
-You're likely to see the impact through reviews on places like GlassDoor and feel the impact as the quality of work declines, applications to apply decline in diversity representation, and team members are too busy looking for their exit to focus on what's happening internally.
+You're likely to see the impact through reviews on places like GlassDoor, and feel the impact as the quality of work declines, applications to apply decline in diversity representation, and team members are too busy looking for their exit to focus on what's happening internally.

 Even more concerning?
-The impact of a negative cultural experience on an individual can have lasting effects on their health, confidence, and ability to perform in future roles at their current and following organizations.
+The impact of a negative culture experience for an individual can have lasting effects on their health, confidence, and ability to perform in future roles at other organizations.

-An antagonistic culture takes its toll on an organization for years to come.
+A negative culture takes its toll on an organization for years to come.
 If we can reverse this, the positive impact that can be had on the workforce at large pays dividends.

-The roadmap to making DEI obsolete starts and ends with recognizing that the road we've been on will no longer take us to the destination we were trying to reach.
-It's time to try a new approach, route, and mode of transportation to build impact organizations whose insides match their outsides.
+The roadmap to making DEI obsolete starts and ends with recognizing that the road we've been on is no longer going to take us to the destination we were trying to reach.

+It's time to try a new approach, a new route, and a new mode of transportation in order to build impact organizations whose insides match their outsides.

-It's time to make a roadmap for your DEI Culture Shift
+It's time to make a roadmap for your own Shift®